ashishjoshi1623/online-judge_2024/README.md

 ## Acknowledgements

+- Special thanks to AlgoUniversity Team for their guidance and support.
-- Special thanks to [bcrypt](https://www.npmjs.com/package/bcrypt) for password encryption.
+- Thanks to [bcrypt](https://www.npmjs.com/package/bcrypt) for password encryption.
 - Inspired by the concept of online judges like Codeforces and LeetCode.